Kidney removalNephrectomy; Simple nephrectomy; Radical nephrectomy; Open nephrectomy; Laparoscopic nephrectomy; Partial nephrectomy

 - You will be lying on your side.
-Your surgeon will make an incision (cut) up to 12 inches long.
-This cut will be on your side, just below the ribs or right over the last ribs.
+Your surgeon will make an incision (cut) up to 12 inches (30 centimeters) long.
+This cut will be on your side, just below the ribs or right over the lowest ribs.

 - Muscle, fat, and tissue are cut and moved.
 Your surgeon may need to remove a rib to do the procedure.

 - The tube that carries urine from the kidney to the bladder (ureter) and blood vessels are cut away from the kidney.
 The kidney is then removed.

 - Sometimes, just a part of the kidney may be removed

 - The cut is then closed with stitches or staples.

 Radical nephrectomy or open kidney removal: